pbelmans/MegaQuiverTools/docs/src/index.md

 The Julia version is developed and maintained by [G. Petrella](https://www.giannipetrella.eu).

-P. B. was partially supported by the Luxembourg National Research Fund (FNR–17113194).

-H. F. was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) SFB-TRR 358/1 2023 “Integral Structures in Geometry and Representation Theory” (491392403).

-G. P. was supported by the Luxembourg National Research Fund (FNR–17953441).
+G. Petrella was supported by the Luxembourg National Research Fund (FNR–17953441).